Williamdr7/weather-app/README.md

 * Switch to choose whether to view values ​​in Celsius or Farenheit

 * Switch that allows you to switch between light or dark themes to facilitate viewing according to the user's preference

-## If you have any questions, feel free to contact me by email or cell phone, this opportunity represents a lot for me and I am willing to invest more energy if I need to show more of my knowledge and be able to participate in this incredible project.